tatsu-lab/alpaca_eval/README.md

         The precomputed leaderboard or a path to it (json, csv, or tsv).
 The leaderboard should contain at least t he column `win_rate`.
 If `auto` we will try to use the corresponding leaderboard for the reference outputs (only i f in CORRESPONDING_OUTPUTS_LEADERBOARDS).
 If `None` we won't add other models from the leaderboard.
+    --is_overwrite_leaderboard=IS_OVERWRITE_LEADERBOARD
+        Type: bool
+        Default: False
+        Whether to overwrite the leaderboard if the model is already in it.
+    -l, --leaderboard_mode_to_print=LEADERBOARD_MODE_TO_PRINT
+        Type: Optional
+        Default: 'minimal'
+        The mode of the leaderboard to use.
+Only used if the precomputed leaderboard has a column `mode`, in which case it will filter the leaderboard by this mode.
+If None keeps all.
+    -c, --current_leaderboard_mode=CURRENT_LEADERBOARD_MODE
+        Type: str
+        Default: 'community'
+        The mode of the leaderboard for the current method.
     --is_return_instead_of_print=IS_RETURN_INSTEAD_OF_PRINT
         Type: bool
         Default: False